 This according to “Feeling free and female sexuality: The aesthetics of Joni Mitchell” by Marilyn Adler Papayanis (Popular music and society XXXIII/5 [December 2010] pp. 641–656).

 Today is Mitchell’s 70th birthday!
-Above, a photo from 1968; below, a 1970 performance of Cactus tree, one of the songs discussed in the article.
+Below, a 1970 performance of Cactus tree, one of the songs discussed in the article.

 The extraordinary popularity of Hank Williams’s songs in the late 1940s and early 1950s played a crucial role in transforming country music from a regional and class-bound genre to a staple of mass popular culture.